How to work on a yacht like Below Deck

-The more qualification you get, the more dedicated you look and more useful you will be to a captain.
+The more qualifications you get, the more dedicated you will appear, and the more useful you will be to a captain.

-At Flying Fish we run Superyacht Deckhand Courses and Stewardess Courses from our base in Cowes, Isle of Wight in the UK.
-These 2 week courses give you everything needed to start working on a yacht like Below Deck.
+At Flying Fish, we run Superyacht Deckhand Courses and Stewardess Courses from our base in Cowes, Isle of Wight in the UK.
+These two-week courses give you everything needed to start working on a yacht like Below Deck!

 4. Sign up to yacht crew agencies

-Signing up to yacht crew agencies is not the only way to get your first job on a superyacht, but they can certainly help and may help speed up the process.
+Signing up to yacht crew agencies is not the only way to get your first job on a superyacht, but may even speed up the process.

-They have a big network of yachts and will probably hear of new jobs before you, and may even have exclusive access.
-After you apply on their website, give them a call and try to give them a feel about what you are about.
+Agencies have a big network of yachts and will probably hear of new jobs before you do.
+They may even have exclusive access to some companies and yacht owners!
+After you apply on their website, give them a call and try to give them a feel for what you are about.

 5. Head to France and look for work